FreeRide: Harvesting Bubbles in Pipeline Parallelism: Design Overview

 As bubbles have different shapes, when a side task is newly added to \bb{}, it should be assigned to a stage whose bubbles have enough GPU memory available.
 When a side task is served during bubbles, there should be mechanisms that make sure the side task does not consume more resources than available by the bubbles to minimize the overhead of \bb{}, e.g., excessively allocating GPU memory or not pausing when a bubble ends.

-To judiciously manage side tasks on bubbles, \bb{} leverages offline profiling to understand the shapes of bubbles.
+To judiciously manage side tasks on bubbles, \bb{} leverages profiling to understand the shapes of bubbles, which can be done offline or during the first few epochs of pipeline training.
 Then, when a side task is newly submitted to \bb{}, as shown in Figure~\ref{fig:overview}, \bb{}'s automated side task profiler tracks its GPU memory consumption and per-step duration.
 During execution time, \bb{} employs one \textit{side task manager} and multiple \textit{side task workers}, one for each GPU.
-The side task manager assigns the newly submitted side task to one of the side task workers which will create the side task process, based on the resulting profile.
+The side task manager assigns the newly submitted side task to one of the side task workers, which will create the side task process, based on the resulting profile.
 We instrument DeepSpeed to report the start timestamps and duration of bubbles to the side task manager that will initiate state transitions of each side task through remote procedure calls (RPCs) at the start and end of each bubble.

 \bb{} minimizes performance overhead on the main pipeline training workload by limiting the GPU resource consumed by side tasks (Section~\ref{sec:resource-control}).
 For GPU memory, the side task worker of \bb{} leverages CUDA MPS~\cite{nvidia_developers_multi-process_2024} to impose a limit on GPU memory consumed by a side task process.
 For GPU execution time, \bb{} uses a twofold mechanism --- a \emph{program-directed} mechanism through the programming interface, and a \emph{framework-enforced} mechanism based on the side task manager and workers.
 In addition, the side task worker can deploy side task processes in Docker containers~\cite{bernstein_containers_2014} for isolation.